OUR ENVIRONMENTAL POLICY

 • Reducing overall energy usage in day-to-day work activities

-• Encouraging music family, partners and suppliers to act in an environmentally positive way.
+• Encouraging artists, partners and suppliers to act in an environmentally positive way

 • Regular partner discussions on ways to improve processes to make them more sustainable